 04 July to 12 July 2012

 After 2 months in Thailand, most of it in Chiang Mai, it was time for another little adventure.
 Much of Asia gets deluged by monsoon rains at this time of the year so dry adventures can be tricky.
-Indonesia is the obvious choice but neither of us felt the pull there – I think after the great trip we did time last year we were worried it would be hard to beat.
+Indonesia is the obvious choice but neither of us felt the pull there – I think after the great trip this time last year, we were worried it would be hard to beat.
 And let’s face it, Indonesia can be hard work.
-So we plumped for Sri Lanka.
+So, we plumped for Sri Lanka.
 Neither of us had been for several years and the end of the war there means that previously out of bounds areas in the north and east are now opening up to visitors.
-To boot, those regions are now at their best climatically and Air Asia were offering some pretty cheap flights.
+In addition, those regions are now at their best climatically and Air Asia was offering some pretty cheap flights.
 Decision made.

-On landing, we decided to avoid Colombo and headed straight to Negombo – a small town with an interesting fishing harbour and a lot of churches.
-So many that it is apparently nick-named “Little Rome”.
-To the north of the town there’s a beach area with a relaxed atmosphere.
-Aside from some patches in front of the big resort style hotels, it’s definitely a locals beach.
+On landing, we decided to avoid Colombo and head straight to Negombo – a small town with an interesting fishing harbour and a lot of churches.
+So many that it is apparently nicknamed “Little Rome”.
+To the north of the town, there’s a beach area with a relaxed atmosphere.
+Aside from some patches in front of the big resort-style hotels, it’s definitely a locals’ beach.
 By this I mean swimming fully clothed is the norm and sunbathing would attract a lot of attention.
-It’s at its liveliest from late afternoon onwards and on the weekends when families from out-of-town head to the ocean for snacks, paddling and impromptu drumming and dancing sessions.
-There were carts selling snacks, known all over the country as “short eats” and the music of Desmond de Silva was pumping from loud speakers courtesy of a Hyundai promotion crew.
-Popular music in Sri Lanka is very different from anywhere else in Asia – it has retained a very Portuguese influence and is very South American in sound and rhythm.
+The beach is at its liveliest from late afternoon onwards and on the weekends when families from out-of-town head to the ocean for snacks, paddling and impromptu drumming and dancing sessions.
+There were carts selling snacks, known all over the country as “short eats” and the music of Desmond de Silva was pumping from loudspeakers courtesy of a Hyundai promotion crew.
+Popular music in Sri Lanka is very different from anywhere else in Asia – it has retained its Portuguese influence and is very South American in sound and rhythm.
 A nice change after the generic “Asia pop” heard in most other countries in South East Asia.

 Traditional fishing boat on the beach in Negombo